atlassian/jira-cloud-for-sketch/TROUBLESHOOTING.md

 ## Other troubleshooting steps

+### Check your JIRA Cloud permissions

+The Sketch plugin tries hard to determine if a request to JIRA Cloud failed due to a permissions issue and display an appropriate error.
+However, different JIRA Cloud REST resources have different failure modes depending on the user's permissions, so there's a chance that the plugin will misinterpret a returned error code.
+Check with your JIRA Cloud administrator that you have the [appropriate permissions] for the operation that is failing.

 ### Check the logs

 Plugin logs are written to `~/Library/Logs/com.bohemiancoding.sketch3/Plugin Output.log`.
 This file is cleared by Sketch on startup, so be sure to reproduce the issue before capturing the logs.